 where $x(N, M, z)$ models the mean relation of $\ln N$ parametrized by four model parameters, $A$, $B$, $B_z$, and $C_z$ as

 Hence $x(N, M, z)=0$ gives the mean relation of $\ln N$ (also the median relation for $N$) as

 We adopt $M_{\rm pivot}=3 \times 10^{14}h^{-1} M_{\odot}$ for the pivot mass scale and $z_{\rm pivot}=0.6$ for the pivot cluster redshift.
-We discuss the validity of including redshift evolution parameters of $B_z$ and $C_z$ in Section~\ref{sec:discussion:redshiftevolution}.
-In this work, we ignore errors on $z_{\rm cl}$ for simplicity given the small bias and scatter of the cluster redshift \citep{Ogurietal2018a} as described in Section~\ref{sec:data:cluster}.
+We discuss the validity of including redshift evolution parameters $B_z$ and $C_z$ in Section~\ref{sec:discussion:redshiftevolution}.
+In this work, we ignore errors on $z_{\rm cl}$ for simplicity given the small bias and scatter of the cluster redshifts \citep{Ogurietal2018a} as described in Section~\ref{sec:data:cluster}.

 In addition, we assume that the scatter of the richness around the mean relation at a fixed halo mass and redshift can be parametrized by four parameters, $\sigma_0$, $q$, $q_z$, and $p_z$ as